Performance

 The calculation for MQL to SQL is simple: just divide the MQL number by the SQL number, then multiply by a hundred.
 This will give you a clean-cut percentage number to assess against your goals.
 Crucially, this metric tells you how healthy your pipeline is (the higher the better).
 If your ads are reaching high-value potential leads that are translating into conversions once they reach your sales team, then your ads are telling your customers the right story.
 If not, it’s worth looking into targeting a more specific audience or addressing any discrepancies between what is advertised and what customers actually encounter when they reach out.

-Cost per lead (CPL)
+Cost Per Lead (CPL)

-Cost per Lead is an important metric that lets you know how much money your business expends to acquire new leads.
+Cost per Lead is an important metric that lets you know how much money your business spends to acquire new leads.
 From a marketing standpoint, it lets you know how effective your campaigns are in targeting customers that will translate into leads for your sales team.
 Importantly, this metric measures leads, not acquisitions or conversions.
 In other words, CPL lets you know how much it costs to get your target customer in the door, not how much it costs to convert them.

 A high CPL is not necessarily a bad thing, which is why it’s important to measure this metric against your customer acquisition cost (CAC).
 High-quality leads may cost a lot to get in the door but then convert fairly easily following a meeting with the sales team, resulting in a lower overall CAC.